 Conditional Resident Status Based on Marriage to US Citizen

 An immigrant who marries a United States citizen can apply for an adjustment of status.
 This is the process by which the United States citizen spouse petitions for an immigrant visa for their immigrant spouse.
-If the petition is approved, the immigrant spouse obtains either Lawful Permanent residency or a conditional resident.
+If the petition is approved, the immigrant spouse obtains either Lawful Permanent residency or a conditional resident status.

 If the couple has been married for less than two years at the time of filing the petition, the immigrant spouse will receive what is called conditional resident status.
 This status is conditional in that it is valid for two years.
 The conditional resident enjoys all the benefits and rights of a permanent resident, except that the status is for only two years rather than for ten years.